mougiakouel/QGIS-Training-Manual/create_vector_data/topo_editing.rst

 .. image:: ../_static/create_vector_data/067.png
    :align: center

-Let's say you want to close them.
+The white gaps among the farms, which are not filled by grey urban areas, represent missing farms.
+Let's say you want to close these gaps.
 If you were adding features normally, you'd have to be very accurate to avoid gaps and overlap.
 In fact, even if you're very accurate, without vertex snapping (which you activated above), digitizing features without such errors is impossible.

-However, this is not about snapping.
-Since we have topology enabled, it's possible to very quickly close a hole without even worrying about accuracy, and the topology will take care of the rest.
-For example, try digitizing a new farm to close up this gap:
+However, we have another tool to use for this situation.
+Since we already have topology enabled, it's possible to very quickly close a hole without even worrying about accuracy, and the topology will take care of the rest.
+For example, let's say you want to digitize a new farm to close up this gap:

 .. image:: ../_static/create_vector_data/068.png
    :align: center